ixofoundation/ixo-client-sdk/README.md

   If empty, a brand new wallet is generated.
 If a mnemonic string, recovers a wallet based on the mnemonic.
 If a state object, revives the wallet using that state.

+- `didPrefix`: A DID prefix.
+Optional, defaults to `did:ixo:`.

+  If the `source` is a mnemonic which means that you are importing a wallet from elsewhere, you may need to provide the `didPrefix` as well to obtain the exact same wallet.
+If the DID prefix of the wallet is different from `did:ixo:` then it must be provided here.

 `makeWallet` returns a wallet object with the following
 properties: